junxit/us-congress-code/title-33/chapter-9/sec-467d.md

 section: 467d
 ---

 # § 467d.
-National dam inventory
+National inventory of dams and low-head dams

-The Secretary of the Army shall maintain and update information on the inventory of dams in the United States.
-Such inventory of dams shall include any available information assessing each dam based on inspections completed by either a Federal agency or a State dam safety agency.
+- **(a)** *In general* The Secretary of the Army shall maintain and update information on the inventory of dams and low-head dams in the United States.
+- **(b)** *Dams* The inventory maintained under subsection (a) shall include any available information assessing each dam based on inspections completed by a Federal agency, a State dam safety agency, or a Tribal government.
+- **(c)** *Low-head dams* The inventory maintained under subsection (a) shall include—
+  - **(1)** the location, ownership, description, current use, condition, height, and length of each low-head dam;
+  - **(2)** any information on public safety conditions at each low-head dam; and
+  - **(3)** any other relevant information concerning low-head dams.
+- **(d)** *Data* In carrying out this section, the Secretary shall—
+  - **(1)** coordinate with Federal and State agencies, Tribal governments, and other relevant entities; and
+  - **(2)** use data provided to the Secretary by those agencies and entities.
+- **(e)** *Public availability* The Secretary shall make the inventory maintained under subsection (a) publicly available (including on a publicly available website), including—
+  - **(1)** public safety information on the dangers of low-head dams; and
+  - **(2)** a directory of financial and technical assistance resources available to reduce safety hazards and fish passage barriers at low-head dams.
+- **(f)** *Clarification* Nothing in this section provides authority to the Secretary to carry out an activity, with respect to a low-head dam, that is not explicitly authorized under this section.
+- **(g)** *Low-head dam defined* In this section, the term “low-head dam” means a river-wide artificial barrier that generally spans a stream channel, blocking the waterway and creating a backup of water behind the barrier, with a drop off over the wall of not less than 6 inches and not more than 25 feet.

 ## Source credit

 (Pub.
 L. 92–367, § 6, as added Pub.
 L. 104–303, title II, § 215(c)(8), Oct.
 12, 1996, 110 Stat.
 3687; amended Pub.
 L. 109–460, § 1(b), Dec.
 22, 2006, 120 Stat.
-3401.)
+3401; Pub.
+L. 118–272, div.
+A, title I, § 1132(b), Jan.
+4, 2025, 138 Stat.
+3021.)

 ## Notes